10 facts about Lawrence Oates

 1. It’s his birthday and death day.

 Lawrence Edward Grace Oates was born on the 17th March 1880, to William and Caroline Oates at their home Gestingthorpe Hall in Essex.
-Lawrence, was his mother’s favourite who she fondly called baby boy.
-Lawrence as a child was sickly and was taken by his father to winter in South Africa.
+Lawrence, was his mother’s favourite, who she fondly called ‘baby boy’.
+Lawrence was a sickly child and was taken by his father to winter in South Africa.
 On the 16th March 1912, on the eve of his 32nd birthday Lawrence Oates would heroically surrender his life, and would have likely died on the 17th March.

 2. His Uncle was an explorer too.

 William Oates’ brother was the explorer, Frank Oates, who shares his gallery with his nephew.
 Although the two never met, they shared the same passion for exploration and adventure, both dying tragically in their early thirties.